-Where: Grand Teton National Park (summer kickoff) and Zoom (year-long follow-up)
+Where: Grand Teton National Park (fall kickoff) and Zoom (year-long follow-up)

-Partners: Wyoming EPSCoR Climate, Water, and People grant, Grand Teton National Park, Teton
+Partners: Wyoming Anticipating Climate Transitions EPSCoR grant, Grand Teton National Park,

 Watch our webinar recording, to the right, to learn more about the assessment resources Wyoming teachers have been developing for 2 years